scipy-conference/scipy_proceedings/papers/brendt_wohlberg/brendt_wohlberg.rst

    \mathrm{argmin}_\mathbf{x} \; \frac{1}{2} \left\|\mathbf{x} - \mathbf{s}
    \right\|_2^2 + \frac{\lambda}{2} \sum_i \| G_i \mathbf{x} \|_2^2 \;\;,

-where :math:`G_i` is an operator computing the derivative along index :math:`i`, and :math:`\lambda` is a parameter controlling the amount of smoothing.
+where :math:`G_i` is an operator computing the derivative along aixs :math:`i` of the array represented as vector :math:`\mathbf{x}`, and :math:`\lambda` is a parameter controlling the amount of smoothing.
 In some cases it is not feasible to handle the lowpass component via such a pre-processing strategy, making it necessary to include the lowpass component in the CSC optimization problem itself.
 The simplest approach to doing so is to append an impulse filter to the dictionary and include a gradient regularisation term on corresponding coefficient map in the functional (Sec.
 3) :cite:`wohlberg-2016-convolutional2`.
-This approach is supported by class ``cbpdn.ConvBPDNGradReg``, the use of which is demonstrated in section *Removal of Impulse Noise via CSC*.
+This approach is supported by class ``admm.cbpdn.ConvBPDNGradReg``, the use of which is demonstrated in section *Removal of Impulse Noise via CSC*.

 Convolutional Dictionary Learning